-A typical Levantine mezze might include a dip like mutabal or a cheese spread like tyrokafteri served with an assortment of breads like khachapuri, simit, and khubz for serving.
-Another popular addition to many mezze platters are fried or baked appetizers.
+A typical Levantine mezze might include a dip like mutabal or a cheese spread like tyrokafteri served with an assortment of bread like khachapuri, simit, and khubz for serving.
+Another popular addition to many mezze platters is fried or baked appetizers like kibbeh!

 Cuisine of Origin: Middle Eastern / Lebanese